-When all Parish Adults and Youth have unloaded/set-up rooms, please go to the Cafeteria Area
+When all Parish Adults and Youth have unloaded/set-up rooms, please go to the Cafeteria Area.

-Directions to Homebase
+Directions to WorkCamp Homebase

-WorkCamp 2023 Homebase Frederick County Middle School 4661 N Frederick Pike Winchester, VA 22603
+Frederick County Middle School 4661 N. Frederick Pike Winchester, VA 22603

-(do not send mail to this address)
+(initial check-in at Gainesboro Elementary School on the same campus) -do not send mail to this address-